soham-19/soham-19/README.md

 ### Hi there 👋

-I'm Soham Kulkarni, a final year Computer Engineering student at KKWIEER, Nashik.
+I'm Soham Kulkarni, a  Computer Engineer from KKWIEER, Nashik.

 ### About Me